A numerical algorithm to computationally solve the Hemker problem using Shishkin meshes: Computationally testing for convergence

 When a method is known to be parameter-uniform, $J$ is taken sufficiently large so $\bar p^N_{R^K_\ve} = \bar p^N_{R^J_\ve}$, for any $K >J$ and $\bar p^N_{R^J_\ve}$ is taken to be the computed estimate of $\bar p^N$.

 In this paper, we construct a numerical method that displays positive orders of convergence $\bar p^N_{R^{20}_\ve}$, for $N$ sufficiently large; i.e., $N \geq N_0$, where $N_0$ is independent of $\ve$, when the numerical method is applied to the Hemker problem and the range of the singular perturbation parameter is $\ve \in R_\ve:= \{2^{-j}, j=0,1,\ldots 20\}$.
 For smaller values of the parameter ($\ve < 2^{-24}$), we have observed a degradation in the local orders of convergence.
 Hence, we cannot claim that the numerical method described in this paper is parameter-uniform.
+This lack of convergence might be due to the presence of an unidentified singularity; but, in effect, the character of the solution for $\ve < 2^{-20}$ remains an open question.

 To conclude this section, we note that the two-mesh differences are computed to enable the computation of approximate orders of convergence.
 To generate approximations to the pointwise errors for any particular value of $N$ and $\ve$, we compare the computed solution for a given number of mesh points $N$ to the computed solution on a fine mesh.
 That is, we approximate the nodal error by